-Toxic positivity: When I must be happy at all costs
+Toxic positivity is when people force themselves to be happy at all costs

-For many specialists in mental health, toxic positivity is the idea that we should focus only on positive emotions and the positive aspects of our lives.
+For many mental health specialists, toxic positivity is the idea that we should focus only on positive emotions and the positive aspects of our lives.
 It is the belief that if we ignore difficult emotions or moments, we will be much happier.

 Although we are often asked to put things into perspective, to embrace the feel-good attitude and to remain, going against what we actually feel is never very healthy.
 Indeed, it is not because you ignore your stress, sadness or anxiety that they will disappear.
 Quite the contrary!
 To deny your emotions is to take the risk of exacerbating them because they will not be addressed.
 In short, being positive is good, but knowing how to recognize and accept your emotions is better.